Featured Practices

 Notable Matters

-In 2021, successfully defended world’s largest electronics contract manufacturer as lead trial counsel in a ten-day JAMS arbitration hearing in Los Angeles, California involving atmospheric water generating technology.
+In 2021, successfully defended the world’s largest electronics contract manufacturer as lead trial counsel in a ten-day JAMS arbitration hearing in Los Angeles, California involving atmospheric water-generating technology.

 Represented leading test prep and college consulting company in several trademark enforcement actions, including in a trademark opposition action before the Trademark Trial & Appeal Board over a competitor’s confusingly similar trademark registration, resulting in the express abandonment with prejudice of the competitor’s mark, Elite Education Group International Inc. v.
 Elite Educational Advisors, LLC, TTAB Opposition No. 91270898, and a district court action against another competitor resulting in that competitor’s agreement to rebrand entirely.